5 Techniques to Heal Your Emotional Triggers

 Emotional triggers are wounds that need to heal.

 What are emotional triggers?
 They are those super-reactive places inside you that become activated by someone else’s behaviors or comments.

 When triggered, you may either withdraw emotionally and simply feel hurt or angry or respond in an aggressive way that you will probably regret later.
 Your reaction is so intense because you’re defending against a painful feeling that has surfaced.

 For instance, if a co-worker says, “You’re not smart enough to apply for that great job”, or a relative says, “You’re too old to find a mate,” you become triggered.
 You get upset, doubt yourself, and feel inferior or even wrongly think that you’re “over the hill.”
 (There is no “hill" to be over.)
 On the other hand, if you thought, “That’s ridiculous.
 Of course I’m qualified for the job,” or “No matter my age, I can find a wonderful mate,” you’re not in a triggered state because you recognize your true worth.

 Your emotional triggers are wounds that need to heal.
 These beliefs are based on fears—they are not reality.
 You don’t want to be frequently triggered.
 It is exhausting and painful, especially for highly sensitive and empathic people.

-Use these strategies, which are adapted from my book The Empath’s Survival Guide, to start healing your emotional triggers.
+Use these strategies to start healing your emotional triggers.

 - Be aware.
 In your journal, identify your top three emotional triggers which cause you to be most upset and thrown off balance.
 For instance, when someone criticizes your weight or appearance?
 Or if you don’t earn a certain income?
 Or perhaps you feel unlovable and undeserving of a healthy relationship?
 Write these down to clarify the aspects of yourself need to heal.